incruder1/Ecommerce-Application/README.md

 Copy code
 npm run dev
 ```
-**Access the Website**: Open your web browser and visit http://localhost:3000 to access the ecommerce website.
+**Access the Website**: Open your web browser and visit http://localhost:3000 to access the e-commerce website.

 **Access the Admin Panel**: To access the admin panel, navigate to http://localhost:3000/admin and log in with admin credentials.

 **Usage Admin Panel Add New Product**:

 Log in to the admin panel.
-Click the "Add Product" button to create a new product, providing all necessary details.
+Click the "Add Product" button to create a new product, providing all the necessary details.
 Edit Existing Product:

 Navigate to the admin panel.